// About

 Launch Carefully

-Launch is treated as an engineering process, not a button press.
-Search indexing, metadata, structured data, analytics, responsiveness, caching, previews, security layers, and deployment behavior are verified before release.
-The goal is a stable public-facing system from day one.
+Launch is an engineering process, not a button press.
+Indexing, metadata, structured data, analytics, caching, previews, security, and deployment behaviour are all checked before release.
+Day one in public should be the most boring day of the project.

 // Phase 06